 The street food of Oaxaca is also spectacular.
 One of the most interesting and fun things to do anywhere in the world is to go have Carnes Asadas in the main market called Mercado Benito Juárez in the center of the town.
 It’s a great experience and it’s something that I would like to do every day if I could.
 There’s great food and the atmosphere is just spectacular.

-Oaxaca Travel Blog: What to do in Oaxaca
+Oaxaca Travel Blog: Where to Stay

 There is generally a lot to choose from in Oaxaca.
 Your choice is dependent on your budget and the kind of experience you are looking for, of course!